Skip to content

 Finally: K-dimensional trees

 We can use a k-dimensional tree to organize our points in our 3-dimensional space.
 This is a data structure from computer science that can help with searches over multidimensional keys.
-Scipy has KDtree implemented, and for searches it uses euclidian distance by default (p=2) !
+Scipy has KDtree implemented, and for searches it uses euclidean distance by default (p=2) !
 Let's build our tree data structure and a function to search it:

 from scipy import spatial